Read an Excerpt from Slutever's New Book

 Preview a provocative chapter from Karley Sciortino's new book, 'Slutever: Dispatches from a Sexually Autonomous Woman in a Post-Shame World.'

 This week, Karley Sciortino—famed sex writer and host of VICELAND's show Slutever—releases her new book, Slutever: Dispatches from a Sexually Autonomous Woman in a Post-Shame World, via Grand Central Publishing.
 Before you dive into the book proper, though, you can preview an excerpt right now, detailing Sciortino's exploration of the "sugar baby" sub-category of sex work.
-Read on, and don't forget to watch Slutever when it airs later this year on VICELAND UK.
+Read on, and don't forget to watch Slutever Wednesdays at 10 PM on VICELAND.

 For decades, the cultural conversation around sex work has been essentially the same: Sex workers are abused, dehumanized victims, and sex work is bad for society.
 In the 1970s, radical feminists and antiporn crusaders like Andrea Dworkin and Catharine MacKinnon made it their mission to perpetuate the cultural misconception that all sex work is inherently degrading, bolstering both the sexual objectification of women and the patriarchy.
 Some have gone as far as to say that all sex work is rape.
 We don’t consider consensual sex violence, and we don’t consider being paid violence, but if you put the two together, you’re being exploited and need to be saved... apparently.
 While the moralists who preach this ostensibly mean well, what this discourse does is imply that sex workers have no agency.
 Even if a sex worker insists that she works of her own free will, she shouldn’t be taken seriously, because she must be either lying or brainwashed or on crack.